 Your anti-rejection (immunosuppression) medicines will be closely watched to make sure you are getting the right dose and the best combination of medicines.

 Nurses, respiratory therapists, and physical therapists will work with you as you begin physical therapy and breathing exercises.

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you other instructions after the procedure, depending on your own case.